marionbarker/loopdocs/docs/browser/bb-update.md

 ![access token with correct permissions](img/gh-token-correct-permission.png){width="600"}
 {align="center"}

 The graphic above has a blue rectangle added to indicate where you should see your token.
 If yours does not look like this, click on the link (`FastLane Access Token`) to open a new display.
-Watch the GIF below - there are 4 frames, the last one has the Update token button.
+Watch the GIF below - there are 4 frames, and the last one has the Update token button.

 1. Click on the link (`FastLane Access Token`) to open a new display
 1. This example has no workflow or repo checks in it